regiellis/civitai-models-cli/README.md

 ### Configuration

-Before using the tool, I recommend setting up a `.env` file in your preferred location with the following environment variables:
+Before using the tool, Its required to set up a `.env` file parent directory of the script or your home dir with the following environment variables:

 ```env
 CIVITAI_TOKEN=# obtain from https://developer.civitai.com/docs/getting-started/setup-profile#create-an-api-key